Pacatro/gpoetry/README.md

 ## Dataset

 This project uses the [`andreamorgar/spanish_poetry`](https://huggingface.co/datasets/andreamorgar/spanish_poetry) dataset from HuggingFace.
+Which contains +5k spanish poems form different authors.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author